tlebchan/InsilicoValidation/README.md

 4. Merge corresponding files to obtain artificially diluted .fastq file
 5. Repeat the same to obtain artificially diluted samples with purity 10, 20, 30, 50 and 75 (if it is possible).
 6. Mutation calling was performed with Strelka V2.9.10.

-The details of this pipeline about downsample, merge and mutation calling are *commercial secret*.

 ### **Mutation introduction**